liferay-search/liferay-docs/en/user/articles/120-search/08-multilanguage-search/01-multilanguage-search-intro.markdown

 2. Fully Localized for Search: Even though the asset itself is not localizable/translatable, its fields are indexed into _all_ the supported locales in the site.
-This is a new approach, starting with @product-ver@.
+This is a new approach, starting with @sharepoint-ver@.

 3. Site-Localized for search: The asset's fields are indexed with the site's locale appended.